ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_revert_snapshot/guide.en-gb.md

 In this case, a snapshot policy takes regular (automatic) snapshots of a volume.
 You want to restore your volume to the latest snapshot taken by the policy.

-You will have to hold the latest snapshot taken by the snapshot policy associated to a volume.
-This snapshot becomes `manual`.
+You will have to hold the latest snapshot taken by the snapshot policy associated to a volume so that its snapshot becomes a `manual` snapshot.
 Once the snapshot has the type `manual`, its associated volume can be restored to it.

 > [!primary]
 > **Requirements for this scenario:**